totalspectrum/spin2cpp/doc/general.md

 The garbage collector works by scanning memory for tagged pointers into the heap area; these pointers are assumed to be in use, whereas memory in the heap that is allocated but has no pointers to it in RAM are assumed to be garbage and are automatically freed during collection.

-Garbage collection happens automatically when the `_gc_alloc()` function finds there is not enough memory to fulfil are request.
+Garbage collection happens automatically when the `_gc_alloc()` function finds there is not enough memory to fulfil a request.
 This can take quite a bit of time, so it is best to avoid memory allocation requests (e.g. BASIC string operations) inside time critical code.

 It is also possible to manually trigger a garbage collection request by calling `_gc_collect()`.
 After this as much memory as possible is freed.